remy/remysharp.com/public/drafts/jsbin-toxic-part-4.md

 ### Fraud credit cards

-Since we only charge £6 a month, its a nice low test for stolen credit cards to be tested with.
+Since pro accounts initially cost £6 for month, it turns out that this is low enough that it won't send red flags to stolen cards.

 This means that JS Bin was being used as a testing ground for stolen card numbers.
 If the card went through then they would use the card.
 Unbeknownst to me, the user wouldn't do *anything* on JS Bin, and I'd be on my merry way thinking I had a new pro sign up.

-Then, eventually, the rightful owner would thing, "What's this 'JS BIN PRO MONTHLY' doing on my statement", follow up with their bank, and raise a fraud complaint.
+Eventually, the rightful owner would thing, "What's this 'JS BIN PRO MONTHLY' doing on my statement", follow up with their bank, and raise a fraud complaint.

 I can't win the complaint.
 The card was stolen, the £6 belongs to the original card owner, no question.
 But!
 If there's a dispute on Stripe, there's transaction fees for reversing charges. £15.34 in fact.
 Since I know I'll lose the dispute, **it's cost me, £21.54 to allow some shithead to use JS Bin as a stolen card testing facility**.